Catrionamcd/Adventures-of-Alice/README.md

 * Data errors in data model.
 If there was no entry in the Google Sheets for the next step in the game, the game would just stop.
 I had to put in a message to alert the player that there was an issue with the data structure and display the step in the game that they had reached.

 * When I initially started this game, I was not using Google Sheets to store the data.
 I deployed my site early to ensure that I understood the deployment process and that it worked properly.
-I, therefore, had not activated the API credentials after the site was deployed
+I, therefore, had not added the config var to Heroku.
+When I did this I still had a problem but relaise that I had not populated my requirments.txt file.
+Once I did this the game ran without a problem.

 ## Deployment